Who can apply for the Pilot Projects Program?

 Each year, the Environmental Health Sciences Center (EHSC) calls for proposals, usually in the Fall.
 Any investigator eligible to take on sponsored research in accordance with UC Davis policy can submit a concept letter.

 All proposals to the EHSC Pilot Projects Program must include a plan for community engagement.
-Interested researchers with limited experience in community engagement are encouraged to seek guidance from the Community Outreach and Engagement Core at the concept letter phase in order to be competitive.
+Interested researchers with limited experience in community engagement are encouraged to seek guidance from the Community Engagement Core at the concept letter phase in order to be competitive.

 After an initial review to ensure the proposal syncs with research priorities set by the National Institute of Environmental Health Sciences, selected investigators are invited to submit a full proposal.